Still the only fifth string capo worth putting on a banjo. Available in nickel plated or plain brass finish.

 FS installation

-Expert luthier Frank Ford has provided an excellent description of the proper installation at his website.
-Even if you have a pro install your capo, it would still be helpful to refer them to Frank’s description, since he has considerable experience at installing these capos.
+Expert luthier Frank Ford provided an excellent description of the proper installation at his website.
+Even if you have a pro install your capo, it would still be helpful to refer them to Frank’s description, since he had considerable experience at installing these capos.
 I also suggest taking a look at his page regarding fifth string nuts.

 • Many players use spikes in the fretboard instead of a 5th string capo.
 Which is better?
 Read more…